russormes/cps/README.md

 * recording of payments against properties,
 * generation of account statements,
 * export of account statements to excel files,
-* owner access to their details and account summaries.
+* owner access to their details and account summaries. (todo)
-* owner access to their details and account summaries.
+* owner access to their details and account summaries. (todo)